komali2/blog/content/posts/rent-motorcycle-taiwan/index.md

 They want their stamps.

+{{< figure src="stamps.jpg" alt="An IDP page missing a stamp" caption="One language page from the IDP.
+Notice it's lacking its car stamp (B).
+This page is French, there are several other languages.
+Each page should have two stamps on it, one for car, one for motorcycle." >}}

 The AAA people will tell you that you're wrong.
 They might simply refuse to stamp all the language pages.
 Be polite, but be firm.
 Agree with them.
 Say it's stupid.
 It is, after all, kinda stupid.
 But **get your stamps on every page**.
 Don't leave without those stamps.
 You won't be driving without all those stamps.

 ## Gear

 The only gear you need by law in Taiwan is a helmet.
 Some shops will rent one to you for an extra fee, but I don't really trust those, so you might wanna bring your own.
-As a [onebagger](/tags/onebag), doing so grates me, as I basically have to have a carry-on if I have my helmet, but it's worth it to have my SENA and GoPro mount, as well as to not have to share sweat with an unknown number of people.
+As a onebagger, doing so grates me, as I basically have to have a carry-on if I have my helmet, but it's worth it to have my SENA and GoPro mount, as well as to not have to share sweat with an unknown number of people.
 In terms of other gear, I've written a bit about how to make this efficient in [some of my onebag posts](/tags/onebag).

 Beyond the helmet, know that depending on location, Taiwan in the summer could be hitting 40℃.
 Or more.
 I don't recommend riding in a T-Shirt unless you'd like to cosplay as a block of soft cheddar grinding on a cheese grater, so grab a summer jacket and some summer gloves as well since you'll need the carry-on anyway.

 ## Experience Level

-Experience level is of course subjective, and there's no clear answer to "how much riding should I do before trying it in another country".
-Personally, I learned to ride in Vietnam after [riding across its entirety](posts/how-to-drive-motorcycle-across-vietnam/) a week after getting my motorcycle license, but I wouldn't really recommend that.
+Experience level is of course subjective, and there's no clear answer to "how much riding should I do before trying it in another country."
+Personally, I learned to ride in Vietnam after [riding across its entirety](/posts/how-to-drive-motorcycle-across-vietnam/) a week after getting my motorcycle license, but I wouldn't really recommend that.

 Taiwan is no Vietnam, but it is a little wilder than some places in the USA.
 The upside is that generally, the speeds are much lower, and the road conditions are much better.
 Also, while videos you watch may make the seas of scooters seem intimidating, so long as you just go with the flow, it isn't too hard to ride in the cities.
 What may be hard is some of the sharp switchbacks in the mountains, so be sure to practice your uphill turns.